GP-Stanley/tech264_python/learning_git/first_git_repo_instructions.md

 * `git remote add origin <github account>`: is used to add a remote repository to your local Git repository.
 * `git branch -M main `: is used to rename the current branch to 'main'.
 * `git push -u origin main`: is used to push your local 'main' branch to the remote repository and set it as the upstream branch.
+* `git rm--cached -r`: removes everything in the file you specified after '-r'.
+* `git rn`: Used to remove files from the working directory and the index (staging area).
+* `git reset`: Used to undo changes in your working directory or staging area by resetting your current branch to a specific state.

 ### Managing Files and Directories:
 * **`touch`** <file>: Creates a new file.